 Cross-train aerobically.
 Last week I wrote about 10 Ways to Cross Train.
 Each of these builds endurance.
 In the winter the muscle specificity of cycling is less important so cross-training is a good option.

 Practice good ride nutrition.
 About her 75-mile ride Elizabeth observed, “I realized I don’t eat regularly and enough on my local, home-loop, non-racing rides.
 It’s hard to grab food without stopping (which I don’t like doing) when wearing winter gloves.
 I had Fig Newton’s and dates with me, which I gobbled at one point and wow, what a burst of energy.
 I then did stop a few more times to eat more.”
 Discipline yourself to stop at least every hour to eat something.
 For more information see my column Nine Tips for Eating and Drinking During Winter Rides.

 Dress Appropriately.
 Read Elizabeth’s column Dial in Clothing Choices for Enjoyable Winter Riding.

 The pros spend about 80% of their time doing endurance rides at a conversational pace.
-Here is Peter Sagan’s December Training Program.
+Here is one of Peter Sagan’s December training programs.
 He rode about 19 hours a week, almost all of it at an endurance pace.
 He did short intervals to introduce a small amount of intensity.”

 If you’re in your 50s, 60s, 70s (like me) and beyond my eArticle Off-Season Conditioning Past 50 includes recommendations for outdoor and indoor cycling, cross-training, circuit strength training, flexibility and core strength.
 I include a sample 12-week program incorporating all of these.
 I explain how to tailor the program to your own interests: health and recreation rider, club rider or endurance rider.
 You can also tailor the program if you have limited time to train or are a beginning cyclist.
 The 26-page Off-Season Conditioning Past 50 is just $4.99.